YuechengWu/vscode/README.md

 (anonymous) (keybindingService.ts:316)
 ```

-This vertical slice into the VSCode is interesting, and we can already learn a lot
+This vertical slice into VSCode is interesting, and we can already learn a lot
 just by examining the function names and paths.
 For example, at the bottom of the stack we can see our keypress in `keybindingService.ts` and `abstractKeybindingService.ts`.
 As we move up, this is wrapped in a Command object, which gets invoked.
 At the very top of the stack, the code looks like it's doing things to the DOM, and likely not interesting to us for the purposes of our bug.

 However, in the middle, there are three frames that look promising: